dj-tw/restyle/README.md

 Parameters
 --------------
-Here are the parameters will useful value and explanation
+Here are the parameters that will be most useful and some good starting values.

 n_iter: 1000 (Number of iterations, a few thousand usually needed)